jdibenes/hl2ss/README.md

 The server application is a Native C++ Universal Windows Platform (UWP) application.
 Each sensor stream has its own thread.
 Multiple streams can be active at the same time but only one client per stream is allowed.

+## Known Issues

+- Ocassionally, the application might crash when accessing the Front Camera and RM Depth Long Throw streams simultaneously.
+See https://github.com/microsoft/HoloLens2ForCV/issues/142.
+- Currently, it is not possible to access the Front Camera and RM Depth AHAT streams simultaneously without downgrading the HoloLens 2 OS.
+See Notes: https://github.com/microsoft/HoloLens2ForCV/issues/133.
+- RM Depth AHAT and RM Depth Long Throw streams cannot be accessed simultaneously.

 ## Building